Skip to navigation Skip to content

 “By deep cleaning these areas early on, it should make the post-Christmas clean easier to manage in the New Year.”

-So, settle down with a glass of mulled wine and take a look at our top tips for getting your home Christmas-ready.
+So, settle down with a glass of mulled wine and take a look at our cleaning expert's top tips for getting your home ready for Christmas.

 What to clean during Christmas

-Sharing a bathroom can often be uncomfortable, especially with those you don’t normally live with.
+Sharing a bathroom can be an uncomfortable prospect, especially with those you don’t normally live with.
 In fact, only 15% of women feel comfortable about toilet issues in front of their partner within the first month of dating, compared to 32% of men.

 Whether you’re spending your first Christmas as a couple or are inviting friends and family over for the festivities, there are easy steps you can take for guest-proofing the bathroom, making it a welcoming environment for all: